kevinisageek/kevinisageek.org/content/pages/reading-list.md

 - Mors Kochanski - Bushcraft
 - [Richard and Nicholas Crane - Journey to the Centre of the Earth](http://www.crazyguyonabike.com/doc/page/?page_id=134003)
 - Neil Gaiman - Neverwhere
+- Evan Wright - Generation Kill
+- Ray Mears - Essential Bushcraft
+- Mors Kochanski - Bushcraft
+- Alastair Humphreys - Microadventures
+- Alastair Humphreys - Moods of Future Joys: Around the World by Bike part 1
+- Alastair Humphreys - Thunder and Sunshine: Around the World by Bike Part 2
+- Nathan Edmondson and Mitch Gerards - The Activity Vols 1-3
+- Charles Stross - The Annihilation Score
+- Left of Bang - Patrick Van Horne and Jason A. Riley